fbpx

 Plus, when selling a property to a friend, it’s possible to negotiate the terms of the sale directly with them.

-And, when selling to a person you know, you may be able to agree on a lower price or more flexible payment terms compared to selling to a traditional buyer.
+And, when selling to a person you know, you may be able to agree on a lower price.
+Or more flexible payment terms compared to traditional buyers.

 Potential to strain friendship